 Working with an experienced Kansas City car accident lawyer will ensure your case stays on track well within the statute of limitations.
 Furthermore, the sooner you start working with a car accident lawyer, the sooner they’ll be able to investigate the cause of your accident, gather evidence, and build a strong foundation for your case.

-Proving Liability in a Car Accident Case
+Proving Liability in an Auto Accident Case

 One of the most critical aspects of any car accident case is establishing liability and proving negligence.
 Langdon & Emison is highly skilled in their ability to do this on behalf of their clients.